devlenni/Discord-NFT-Whitelist-Bot/README.md

 Sorry for the messy code this was just a bot for myself.

-This Bot have a CLI (with licensing, anticrack, autoupdate) This Bot have modules like:
+This is/was a fully working Bot with CLI etc.
+This Bot have modules like:

 AIO Monitor - Monitors all Servers and Channels for Games and Giveaways